 Alas, there are so many different triggers that can cause you to want to stay home due to feeling insecure, forcing you to decide to binge-watch Netflix instead of going out with friends.
 I mean, don’t get me wrong, both sound like great Friday nights!
-But you deserve to be comfortable in your own skin and make choices based on what is calling to you!
-Luckily Averr Aglow can address all types of acne, and help to clear acne for good, so that on a night out, you can focus on your outfit, your friends, and the fun!
-And then you’ll know your Averr Aglow products are waiting for you when you get home - standing at attention with their lovely hues, refreshing spritzes, nectars and face masks, so you can also enjoy a great night’s sleep.
+But you deserve to be comfortable in your skin and make choices based on what is calling you!
+Luckily Averr Aglow can address all types of acne, and help to clear acne for good so that on a night out, you can focus on your outfit, your friends, and the fun!
+And then you’ll know your Averr Aglow products are waiting for you when you get home - standing at attention with their lovely hues, refreshing spritzes, nectars, and face masks, so you can also enjoy a great night’s sleep.

 Here’s to clearer skin! xx